Ganamoorthy/Sustainable-Bike-Sharing-System/README.md

 ### Research Title

-> **Sustainable Bike Sharing System with Energy Harvesting, Transfer and Smart Docking**
+> **IoT-Based Smart Bike Sharing System**

 ---

 # 📜 License

-This repository contains academic research and prototype implementation developed as part of a university final-year research project.

-The appropriate license can be selected according to the requirements of the research team and university.
+This repository is released under the [MIT License](LICENSE).
+Feel free to use, modify and build on this work for academic or research purposes, with attribution.

 ---